 During the holiday, the city is awash with sparkling color as shops and homes (and even cars) deck their halls (or roof racks) with the bright lights of Christmas.
 It’s truly spectacular, and a sight that shouldn’t be missed.
-You may have noticed, after reading our recent Christmas itinerary and our Santa blog, that we’re just a little bit excited about celebrating the holidays.
+You may have noticed, after reading our recent Winter itinerary and our Santa blog, that we’re just a little bit excited about celebrating the holidays.
 Okay, obsessed.
 We are obsessed with Christmas.
 But if you’re scouring the internet for holiday events and activities, you probably are, too.
 Welcome to our world.
 (It’s so jolly!)
 We’ve laid out a perfect plan for enjoying the holiday lights in Colorado Springs, tailored for the Christmas-enamored (and maybe even a few Grinchy folks).

 Gather Supplies at Garden of the Gods Trading Post

 You’re going to need fuel for your Yule adventure and we think there’s no better place to gather supplies than a location called a “trading post”.
 Its name harkens back to the days of the Oregon Trail, only better because we have wi-fi and electricity.
 At the Trading Post, pick up all the hot beverages your heart desires — we recommend peppermint mochas.
 If you have kids in your crew, maybe hot chocolate is a better option, otherwise you’ll be reading bedtime stories until 3 a.m.
 You can totally score a burger and beer while you’re there, but if you’re anxious to get moving, snag a pound of Christmas fudge for the road.

 Broadmoor Seven Falls Winter Lights